 - move demographic questions to not shown to users

 - make demographic question mandatory/optional

 Self-report demographic questions will be displayed on the Demographics page but as view only.

-Note: If self-service answer based branching is enabled on your survey, you can now add answer based rules on self-report demographic questions
+Note: you can also add answer based rules on self-report demographic questions

 Where should I place the self-report demographics?

-To add self report survey demographics to Experience or Effectiveness surveys
+How can I add self reporting survey demographics to an Effectiveness survey:

 - click the Edit survey option for a specific survey on your Surveys page

 - click add section link and type a name for the section > create

 - type the self report demographic question